 Earn unlimited 1.5 points for every $1 you spend on all purchases.

-The Bank of America® Travel Rewards Credit Card for Students is a good credit card for students because it doesn’t require a security deposit and has a $0 annual fee.
-Plus, enjoy unlimited cash back on every purchase and a sign-up bonus that can be redeemed for travel or dining purchases.
+The Bank of America® Travel Rewards Credit Card for Students is the best credit card for students because of its flat-rate rewards on purchases, $0 annual fee and generous sign-up bonus that can be redeemed for travel or dining purchases.
+If you’re a student who’s planning to study abroad, this card also comes with a $0 foreign transaction fee.

 How LendingTree Rates Credit Cards?